Mailonight/Humaira-Asg1/README.md

 Feature 1- Whatsapp button
 Allows users to achieve an interactive communication with the company.
 By clicking on the button, users will be directed to whatsapp web and hence they can begin chat with the company.
 This is an important feature especially for those that are willing to contact the company immediately to clear their doubts as soon as possible.

+Features left to implement:
+-A video of customers reviewing their experiencing working with the company -A form that is already visible on the screen rather than having to click 'click for form' button.
+-A sort button in the 'view' page.
+Allows users to find a bike catered to their budget.
+Allows users to choose 'price: highest-lowest' or 'price: lowest-highest'.
+-A more interactive page for the 'About Us'

+Technologies Used:
+None

+Testing:

+1. Whatsapp button:
+   i.
+Go to the 'Home' page
+   ii.
+Go under the 'Other Services We Provide' section iii.
+Click on 'Whatsapp button' iv.
+Try to enter whatsapp details.

+Credits

+Content
+The text for section 'About Us' was copied from Vroom Leasing Singapore.

+Media
+The photos used in this site were obtained from Pinterest.

+Acknowledgements
+I received inspiration for this project from myself.